Timeline of Mars Science Laboratory: Prelaunch (2004–2011)

 In April 2004, the United States National Aeronautics and Space Administration (NASA) called for scientific experiments and instruments proposals for the Mars Science Laboratory and rover mission.
 Launch was proposed for September 2009.
-By December 14, 2004, eight proposals were selected, including instruments from Russia and Spain.
+By 14 December 2004, eight proposals were selected, including instruments from Russia and Spain.

 Testing of components also began in late 2004, including Aerojet's monopropellant engine with the ability to throttle from 15 to 100 percent thrust with a fixed propellant inlet pressure.
 By November 2008 most hardware and software development was complete, and testing continued.
 At this point, cost overruns were approximately $400 million.
 In December 2008, lift-off was delayed to November 2011 due to insufficient time for testing and integration.

-Between March 23–29, 2009, the general public ranked nine finalist rover names (Adventure, Amelia, Journey, Perception, Pursuit, Sunrise, Vision, Wonder, and Curiosity) through a public poll on the NASA website.
-On May 27, 2009, the winning name was announced to be Curiosity.
+Between 23–29 March 2009, the general public ranked nine finalist rover names (Adventure, Amelia, Journey, Perception, Pursuit, Sunrise, Vision, Wonder, and Curiosity) through a public poll on the NASA website.
+On 27 May 2009, the winning name was announced to be Curiosity.
 The name had been submitted in an essay contest by Clara Ma, a then sixth-grader from Kansas.

 Landing site selection

 At the first MSL Landing Site workshop, 33 potential landing sites were identified.
 By the second workshop in late 2007, the list had grown to include almost 50 sites, and by the end of the workshop, the list was reduced to six; in November 2008, project leaders at a third workshop reduced the list to these four landing sites:

-A fourth landing site workshop was held in late September 2010, and the fifth and final workshop May 16–18, 2011.
-On July 22, 2011, it was announced that Gale Crater had been selected as the landing site of the Mars Science Laboratory mission.
+A fourth landing site workshop was held in late September 2010, and the fifth and final workshop 16–18 May 2011.
+On 22 July 2011, it was announced that Gale Crater had been selected as the landing site of the Mars Science Laboratory mission.

 Launch (2011)

-MSL was launched from Cape Canaveral Air Force Station Space Launch Complex 41 on November 26, 2011, at 10:02 EST (15:02 UTC) aboard an Atlas V 541 provided by United Launch Alliance.
-The first and second rocket stages, along with the rocket motors, were stacked on October 9, 2011, near the launch pad.
-The fairing containing the spacecraft was transported to the launch pad on November 3, 2011.
+MSL was launched from Cape Canaveral Air Force Station Space Launch Complex 41 on 26 November 2011, at 10:02 EST (15:02 UTC) aboard an Atlas V 541 provided by United Launch Alliance.
+The first and second rocket stages, along with the rocket motors, were stacked on 9 October 2011, near the launch pad.
+The fairing containing the spacecraft was transported to the launch pad on 3 November 2011.

-On December 13, 2011, the rover began monitoring space radiation to aid in planning for future crewed missions to Mars.
+On 13 December 2011, the rover began monitoring space radiation to aid in planning for future crewed missions to Mars.

-The interplanetary journey to Mars took more than eight months, time during which, the spacecraft performed four trajectory corrections: on January 11, March 26, June 26 and on July 28.
+The interplanetary journey to Mars took more than eight months, time during which, the spacecraft performed four trajectory corrections: on 11 January, 26 March, 26 June and on 28 July.
 Mission design had allowed for a maximum of 6 trajectory correction opportunities.